pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 |
 |

-Example of an interaction list in the BioRECIPE format:
+Example of an interaction list in the BioRECIPE format (current version supports one source node and one target node in each interaction):

 .. figure:: figures/figure_BioRECIPE_ro_format.png
     :align: center